Sir Simon Rattle © Peter Fischli/LUCERNE FESTIVAL

 Sir Simon Rattle

-In summer 2017 Sir Simon Rattle is conducting the Berlin Philharmonic for the last time at LUCERNE FESTIVAL as its Music Director.
-After 16 years in that position, his tenure ends in 2018.
-He will already assume his new role as Music Director of the London Symphony Orchestra in September 2017.
-Rattle was born in Liverpool in 1955 and studied at the Royal Academy of Music in London.
-In 1980 he began his close partnership with the City of Birmingham Symphony Orchestra, which he led as Principal Conductor from 1990 to 1998 and developed into a leading international orchestra.
-In 2002 he embarked on his position helming the Berlin Philharmonic, whose repertoire he has gradually expanded by incorporating new music as well as Baroque works and rarities from music history.
-Many of their concerts have been recorded and have won multiple awards.
-During his farewell season, Rattle and the Philharmonic will present such works as Janáček’s The Cunning Little Vixen, Wagner’s Parsifal, and Schumann’s Paradies und die Peri; he will also give the world premieres of works by Hans Abrahamsen, Jörg Widmann, Magnus Lindberg, and Brett Dean.
-Since 2002 Rattle has had a close relationship with the Orchestra of the Age of Enlightenment and is currently that ensemble’s Principal Artist.
-He also conducts the major orchestras of Europe and the U.S. Rattle made his opera conducting debut in 1977 at the Glyndebourne Festival and has also appeared at the Opéra de Paris, the Royal Opera House in London, Dutch National Opera, the Vienna Staatsoper, and the Metropolitan Opera.
-In the spring of 2017 he led a new production of Berlioz’s La Damnation de Faust at the Berlin Staatsoper.
+Sir Simon Rattle has been serving as Music Director of the London Symphony Orchestra since 2017.
+Born in 1955 in Liverpool, he studied piano, percussion, and orchestral conducting at the Royal Academy of Music in London.
+In 1980 he began a close collaboration with the City of Birmingham Symphony Orchestra, which he helmed as Music Director from 1990 to 1998, building it into a top international ensemble.
+In 2002 he became Chief Conductor of the Berlin Philharmonic, whose repertoire he gradually expanded during his 16-year tenure, which ended in 2018, by integrating contemporary music and staged performances as well as Baroque works and rarities from music history.
+Many of these concerts were released as live CD recordings and have garnered awards.
+His education program in Berlin has also won acclaim, including the Comenius Award and the Schiller Prize of the City of Mannheim.
+Since 1992 Sir Simon has also been closely associated with the Orchestra of the Age of Enlightenment and is currently its Principal Artist; he has additionally conducted the leading orchestras of Europe and the U.S. He made his debut as an opera conductor in 1977 at the Glyndebourne Festival.
+Additional engagements have taken him to the Opéra national de Paris, Royal Opera House, Covent Garden, Dutch National Opera, Vienna Staatsoper, and New York’s Metropolitan Opera.
+He regularly collaborates with the Staatsoper Berlin, where he recently conducted Rameau’s Hippolyte et Aricie (2018); he will lead Mozart’s Idomeneo there in the 2019-20 season and will also conduct Strauss’s Der Rosenkavalier at the Metropolitan Opera.
 Simon Rattle was made a Knight Bachelor by Queen Elizabeth II in 1994; he holds the Order of Merit of the Federal Republic of Germany and is a Knight of the French Legion of Honor.
-In 2013 he received the Léonie Sonning Music Prize.
+He received the Léonie Sonning Music Prize in 2013 and the Freedom of the City of London in 2018.

 LUCERNE FESTIVAL (IMF) debut on 8 September 1996 with the City of Birmingham Symphony Orchestra conducting works by Berlioz, Beethoven, Tippett, and Haydn.

-Born in 1973 in Brno in the Czech Republic, the mezzo-soprano Magdalena Koená began her musical training in 1987 at the conservatory of her native city, continuing her studies from 1991 to 1995 with Eva Blahová in Bratislava.
-Several international awards, including her victory in the 1995 Mozart Competition in Salzburg, opened up her career path.
-In 1996 she became a member of the Vienna Volksoper company, and since 1997 she has worked as a freelance artist.
-Her operatic repertoire ranges from Monteverdi through Handel, Gluck, and Mozart to Richard Strauss, Leoš Janácek, and Bohuslav Martinu.
-Koená has appeared as Zerlina in Don Giovanni and Idamante in Idomeneo at the Salzburg Festival and as Dorabella in Così fan tutte and Bizet’s Carmen at its Easter Festival.
-Other credits include as Debussy’s Mélisande at the Deutsche Staatsoper in Berlin, as Cherubino in Figaro at the Bavarian Staatsoper and in Aix-en-Provence, and as Rossini’s Cenerentola at the Royal Opera House in London.
-She has additionally performed at the Metropolitan Opera, the Opéra du Châtelet in Paris, and the Edinburgh and Aldeburgh Festivals.
-In the summer of 2009 she was named “artiste étoile” at LUCERNE FESTIVAL.
-In 2015 Koená performed Charpentier’s Médée in Basel and Octavian in Der Rosenkavalier at the Baden-Baden Easter Festival; in the 2015-16 season she takes on the title role in Martinu’s Juliette in a new production at the Berlin Staatsoper.
-A sought-after lieder singer, she regularly gives recitals with such pianists as Daniel Barenboim, Yefim Bronfman, Malcolm Martineau, András Schiff, and Mitsuko Uchida.
-Koená has won two ECHO Klassik Awards and three Gramophone Awards; since 2003 she has been a Chevalier dans l’Ordre des Arts et des Lettres.
+Born in 1973 in Brno (in the current Czech Republic), the mezzo-soprano Magdalena Kožená began her musical training in 1987 at the conservatory of her native city, continuing her studies from 1991 to 1995 with Eva Blahová in Bratislava.
+She launched her professional career with several international awards, including at the Mozart Competition in Salzburg in 1995.
+In 1996 she became a member of the ensemble at the Vienna Volksoper; since 1997 she has worked as a freelance artist.
+Her operatic repertoire ranges from Monteverdi through Handel, Gluck, and Mozart to Strauss, Janáček, and Martinů.
+Kožená has performed Zerlina in Don Giovanni and Idamante in Idomeneo at the Salzburg Festival as well as Dorabella in Così fan tutte and Bizet’s Carmen at the Salzburg Easter Festival.
+Among her credits are Debussy’s Mélisande and Marguerite in Berlioz’s La Damnation de Faust at the Staatsoper Berlin, Cherubino in Figaro at the Bavarian Staatsoper, and Rossini’s Cenerentola at the Royal Opera House in London.
+She has also performed at the Metropolitan Opera, the Opéra du Châtelet in Paris, and the Edinburgh, Aix-en-Provence, and Aldeburgh Festivals.
+LUCERNE FESTIVAL named her “artiste étoile” in the summer of 2009.
+In the 2017-18 season, Kožená concertized with the Berlin Philharmonic, the London Symphony Orchestra, the Orchestre de Paris, the Bavarian Radio Symphony Orchestra, the Venice Baroque Orchestra, and the Concert d’Astrée.
+In November 2018 she will appear in a new production of Rameau’s Hippolyte et Aricie at the Staats-

 LUCERNE FESTIVAL (IMF) debut on 22 March 1997 with Les Musiciens du Louvre conducted by Marc Minkowski in sacred music works by Handel and Charpentier.